crazyinter/DETIRE/README.md

 * Users can also train DETIRE using your own training datasets.

   Run the file in https://github.com/crazyinter/Seq2Vec/blob/master/preprocessing.py to preprocess the training datasets.
 Then run the file "train_DETIRE.py" to train a new DETIRE model. the hyper-parameters can be set as your own experience or just use the default ones.
+  TIPs: It will be Better to use Jupyter Notebook to run DETIRE.

 # Copyright and License Information
-Copyright (C) 2021 Jilin University
+Copyright (C) 2023 Northeast Forestry University

-Authors: Yan Miao, Fu Liu, Tao Hou, Qiaoliang Liu, Tian Dong, Yun Liu
+Authors: Yan Miao, Tianhong Dai

 This program is freely available as Python at https://github.com/crazyinter/DETIRE.

-Commercial users should contact Mr. Miao at miaoyan17@mails.jlu.edu.cn, copyright at Jilin University.
+Commercial users should contact Mr. Miao at miaoyan@nefu.edu.cn, copyright at Northeast Forestry University.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.